MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 This step is done in the host that the enclave runs in, that can communicate to the enclave via port 3001.
 Replace `<ENCRYPTED_OBJECT>` with the output from Step 1.

 In this call, the enclave uses the cached keys from Step 4 to decrypt the encrypted weather API key.
 This endpoint is application specific and replace or add more if needed.
-Repeat step 1 to encrypt other data to the enclave object ID and provision them to the enclave with an endpoint.
+Repeat step 1 to encrypt other data using ID value 0 and provision them to the enclave with an endpoint.

 ```bash
 curl -X POST http://localhost:3001/admin/provision_weather_api_key \